 Connecting to Gmail

-This page describes how to install the Gmail connector, how to connect to Gmail with a connection string, and what tables you can import into the ElastiCube Manager:
+This page describes how to download the Gmail driver and deploy it, how to connect to Gmail with a connection string, provides information about the Gmail data model, and more.

 - Adding Gmail Tables to your ElastiCube

 You can download the Gmail JDBC driver here.